agilitation/axeptio-android-sdk/README.md

   - AGP 7.3.3  and more
   - Android Studio Chipmunk

-- note:
+#### **note**

-we previously wrote in this readme
+_we previously wrote in this readme_

-Nougat , 7.x that is API Level 24
+_Nougat , 7.x that is API Level 24_

-The source code was using actually still using API Level 21, and, to work on React Native compatibility, it appears that we need API level 21 that is Android 5 lollipop so...
+_The source code was using actually still using API Level 21, and, to work on React Native compatibility, it appears that we need API level 21 that is Android 5 lollipop so..._

-Though, in future releases , we will synchronise better this in between all possible clients the SDK needs to support and google requirements for android OS version support
+_Though, in future releases , we will synchronise better this in between all possible clients the SDK needs to support and google requirements for android OS version support_

 ## Installation